-An easy way to get your pumpkin waffle fix, this Pumpkin Waffle Recipe has a base of store bought pancake mix…these are just delicious with maple syrup.
+An easy way to get your pumpkin waffle fix without making them totally from scratch, this Pumpkin Waffle Recipe uses store bought pancake mix.
+These are just delicious with maple syrup.

 Why You’ll Love This Recipe